 magnetic resonance imaging (MRI).

-worsening of total bilirubin or prothrombin time by more than 50%).
+bilirubin or prothrombin time by more than 50%).

 4. Stable drug regimen defined as not starting a new drug or changing dosage within seven